mjskier/lrose-docker-scripts/docker-container.md

   * Docker will try to mount volumes exactly as requested.
 The following will fail because you are trying to replace /tmp, not mount /somedir under /tmp: `-v /somedir:/tmp`.
 If you want to mount a directory somewhere, you have to specify an absolute path.
 For example `/somedir:/tmp/somedir`.
   * */tmp*, */*, and probably other crucial directories can't be overwritten.
 So this won't work: `-v /:/` (trying to replace / inside the container)
+  * NFS mounted volumes need a bit more work.
+See the **Mapping NFS Volumes** section below

 #### A few gotchas with the lrose wrapper ####